Walter Goodman (artist): Later years

 The Jewish Chronicle commissioned Goodman to draw a study of his mother, Julia Goodman on the occasion of her 90th birthday.
 It appeared on 7 June 1902 edition of that publication, and in Booklover's Magazine in February of the following year.

 In 1906 Goodman exhibited a portrait of his son, Keeley, at the Institute of Oil Painters in London.
 At the Exhibition of Jewish Art and Antiquities at the Whitechapel Art Gallery, London in late 1906 he exhibited three works: The Late Sampson Lucas, Mrs Keeley in her 83rd year, and The Cuban Mulatto Girl.

 From 1906 Goodman suffered from severe ill health, and was unable to continue painting.
 By 1908 he had fallen on hard times and in desperation wrote to the Jewish Chronicle asking for donations and financial assistance, giving his wife's Henfield address – even though by this time he had long returned to London and was being cared for by his three eldest sons at his final address in Priory Park Road, Willesden, London.
 However, in December the same year The Strand Magazine provided some welcome financial assistance by publishing his essay Drapery Figures.

 Walter Goodman died from cancer on 20 August 1912, at a nursing home in West Hampstead.
 His funeral was held on 24 August and he is buried in Hampstead Cemetery, North London.

 A small obituary appeared on 30 August 1912 edition of The Jewish Chronicle and a more extensive obituary appeared in an unidentified newspaper, listing his notable achievements.
-These are the last known references to Walter Goodman in the public record.